 The State of Texas's Phase 2 Analysis of Impediments to Fair Housing (AI) was submitted to HUD on November 8, 2013.
-The Fair Housing, Data Management, and Reporting Division tracks goals and corresponding action items under the AI.
+The Fair Housing, Data Management, and Reporting group tracks goals and corresponding action items under the AI.
 The group consolidates records of fair housing activities across the agency and coordinates the setting of priorities and goals and the tracking of results.

-Staff utilizes a Fair Housing Tracking Database that assists TDHCA in consolidating fair housing records and tracking goals under the AI.
-The database includes projects in various stages of research, planning, and implementation to affirmatively further fair housing.
-Action Steps may be associated with one or more of six Impediments identified in the 2013 AI, for both HUD and non-HUD funded activities.
+Staff utilizes a Fair Housing Tracking Database that assists TDHCA in consolidating fair housing records and tracking goals under the Al. The database includes projects in various stages of research, planning, and implementation to affirmatively further fair housing.
+Action Steps may be associated with one or more of six Impediments identified in the 2013 Al, for both HUD and non-HUD funded activities.
 The database allows TDHCA to better review current efforts and identify areas for improvement.
-Database reports are regularly shared with TDHCA's Governing Board.
+Database reports are regularly shared with TDHCA's Board of Directors.

-The State of Texas is currently operating under the 2013 Phase 2 AI and anticipates completing the 2019 AI by late spring/early summer 2019.
-The AI analyzes possible barriers to fair housing choice for protected classes in Texas.
+The State of Texas is currently operating under the 2013 Phase 2 Al and anticipates completing the 2019 Al by late spring/early summer 2019.
+The Al analyzes possible barriers to fair housing choice for protected classes in Texas.
 This review includes reviewing statewide rules, regulations, and policies that affect housing options for persons in protected classes.
-The AI is required for recipients of certain grant funds from HUD, including states and local governments, with actions undertaken as part of their obligation to Affirmatively Further Fair Housing (AFFH) under the Fair
+The Al is required for recipients of certain grant funds from HUD, including states and local governments, with actions undertaken as part of their obligation to affirmatively further fair housing (AFFH) under the Fair

 Housing Act.
 The AI is conducted prior to beginning the five-year Consolidated Plan for 2020-2024.
-Because the state Assessment of Fair Housing tool is not currently available, therefore under 24 CFR 5.160(a)(3) the State shall continue to conduct an analysis of impediments in accordance with requirements in effect prior to August 17, 2015.
+Because the state AFH tool is not currently available, therefore under 24 CFR 5.160(a)(3) the State shall continue to conduct an analysis of impediments in accordance with requirements in effect prior to August 17, 2015.